How It Works

 - A camera is mounted above the rear license plate.

-- Ultrasonic sensors are located in the front and rear bumpers.
+- Ultrasonic sensors (if equipped) are located in the front and rear bumpers.

 - A camera is mounted in each door pillar.

 - Three cameras are mounted to the windshield above the rear view mirror.